CodeLord36/blog-preview-card/README.md

-# Frontend Mentor Challenge – Blog Card
+# Frontend Mentor Challenge – Blog Preview Card

 This is a solution to the **Frontend Mentor** challenge.
 Built with: